 With regard to IT resources (cf. paragraph 2(iii)), work for the new patent back office system is in progress.
-The estimated date of commissioning of the new system is in 2020.
+The estimated date of commissioning of the new system is in 2021.
+At the office level, Project Management Office has been established in order to develop enterprise architecture, steer ICT development, and manage project portfolio.